jnowak90/CytoSeg2.0/README.md

   - **ExtractedNetworks.pdf**: plot of the original and randomized extracted network of the first image slice
   - **originalGraphProperties.csv**: table of graph properties for the original networks
-  - **randomGraphProperties.csv**: table of graph properties for the random networks
+  - **randomGraphProperties.csv**: table of graph properties for the random networks Parameter gauging:
-  - **skeletonOnImage.png**: image of resulting segmentation from chosen gauging parameters
+  - **skeletonOnImage.png**: image of resulting segmentation from chosen gauging parameters Furthermore, the Python3 path, selected gauging parameters and the log file of each session are saved in the **Fiji.app > plugins > CytoSeg** folder.

 ## Demo
 The DemoImages folder contains example image that can be used to test the plugin.